pandamicro/CocosDoc/New Resolution Policy/README.md

 ![ShowAll](ShowAll.jpeg)

 Show all policy will scale up the container to the maximum size in the frame which shows all your content on screen with the original width/height ratio you have set.
+So there will be some blank area in one axe.

 ####2.
 NO_BORDER (EQUAL_TO_FRAME + NO_BORDER)